What you need to know about speech and language disorders

 Speech disorders are to do with speech clarity.
 Your child may have one of the following:

 An articulation disorder

-This is difficulty with the way sounds are formed, substituting e,g, road said as woad, or distorting the /s/ sound eg. lisp.
+This is difficulty with the way sounds are formed.
+For example, “road” may be said as “woad”, or distorting the /s/ sound eg. a lisp.

 A child may miss sounds from the end or the beginning of a word, or may have a group or groups of incorrect sounds e.g. k and g sounds that should be formed at the back of the mouth are formed at the front of the mouth e.g. car is said as tar; or the child may have difficulty putting two sounds together in blends e.g. spoon said as poon or soon, or black said as back or lack.

 The child has difficulty planning the movements necessary to make sounds and to move from one sound to another within a word.
 Or they may be able to pronounce a single word correctly but longer sentences maybe difficult to understand.